 Mashreq Bank offers personal loans of up to 1 million Dirhams with a 24 hour loan disbursal.
 A major feature of their personal loan is the cash back the customer will receive at the time of disbursal, which amounts to an extra 1% of the loan amount.
 Mashreq Bank also offers a loan repayment period of up to 4 years with an easy and straight-forward documentation and application process, with an option for Islamic Finance as well.

-- High loan amounts (i.e. AED 200,000 to 5 million for UAE nationals) based on monthly salary and length of employment of the customer.
+- The loan amounts are based on the monthly salary and the length of the employment of the applicant.

-- Several banks offer attractive reducing interest rates starting from 4.99% or 2.63% flat p.a. depending on customer income and loan amount based on the type of calculation they choose: reducing or flat rate.
+- Most banks offer attractive reducing interest rates.
+The interest rates start from 4.99% or 2.63% flat per annum.
+This again depends on the applicant’s income and loan amount that they are choosing.
+The type of calculation chosen also affects the interest rate.

-- Almost all banks offer loan tenures of up to 48 months.
+- Most banks offer loan tenures of up to 48 months.

 - Most banks offer optional insurance coverage.